AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

 ## Idea 2 : the creative interface

-After working with the first approach for some weeks, I realised its limitations : all stories started to look the same.
+After working with the first approach for some weeks, I realised its limitations : all stories started to look the same and needed some manual editing.

 As I was using ChatGPT to suggest both the content and the prompts, I was limited by what it could generate.

-So I wanted to have more control on the generation.
+Additional controls were thus needed in the UI.

 #### > Overview of the logic :